Rods – you can’t have too many!

 The # number is always inscribed in the blank above the handle.
-This one is obviously #6 line 9´ four piece (690-4).
+This one is #6 line 9´ four-piece (690-4).

 Marketing of rods

 There are rod manufacturers that bring out “new” lines of rods every year or every other year.
 However, I do not understand their rod line-up.
-There are so many different rods in similar price ranges, and I have no idea which their quality rod will be.
-Then there are manufactures that only bring out new rods when they have made an improvement in the important ingredients of the rod.
+There are so many different rods in similar price ranges, and I have no idea which one is their quality rod.
+Some manufactures only bring out new rods when they have improved the important ingredients of the rod.

 The important parts of a fly rod are the type of graphite used and the binding substance used to hold it together.
 I like that approach much better.
 These companies will have an entry-level rod, a mid-level rod, and a quality rod in their lineup.
 You can rely on that the entry-level rod will be a good one, the midlevel, a great one, and the quality rod will be a fantastic rod.

 There has been progress (called breakthroughs in ads) in the graphite used and in the binding substance.
 However, I assure you it does not happen every year.
 Do not ever think that you need to replace your arsenal annually.
 I have rods that are over 20 years old, and I can cast tight loops with them, and even all the fly line if I want to.
 I like to use these older models, and there are the memories that I connect with them that make them even more valuable.
 There are new rods that I can do the same with, and they are also great.
 The new ones are admittedly lighter and stronger and in that sense “better” rods.